Life Education leverages Agile development to keep kiwi kids healthy

 The result was the Lesson Lab planning tool.
 Now educators and teachers can plan the lesson together online.
 They can drag and drop resources to create a lesson tailored to the class.

-Boost’s front-end developer worked closely with the designer on the initial wireframes to come up with a solution that would be as easy as possible to use.
+Following Boost’s Agile design process, our front-end developer worked closely with the designer on the initial wireframes to come up with a solution that would be as easy as possible to use.

 Agile embeds users in the development process